LuckyBit/api/docs/index.rst

 Querying games
 --------------

 Allows to query for active games.
-There are three active games at any moment in time, namely *green*, *yellow*, and *red*.
-Other games (different multipliers, special offers etc) are not listed.
+There are at least four active games at any moment in time, namely *blue*, *green*, *yellow*, and *red*.
+A special *promo* game might be active and thus listed for special occasions.
+Non-active games (different multipliers, special offers etc) are not listed.

-Returns a dictionary of all three active games.
+Returns a dictionary of all active games.
 Every game is identified by it's name.
 It has an ``address``, which is the game's associated bitcoin address, a ``min_amount`` and ``max_amount``, which express the game's valid range for betting in bitcoin, a list of ``multipliers``, ordered by ``rank`` (*rank = 0* is in the middle and *rank = 8* is